As consumer digital migration drains ever more branch traffic, banks have been working through a delicate transition with branch staffing.

 Building on this assumption, it seemed logical to reorganize branch staffing around “universal bankers,” who both serve and sell.
 The goal was to improve efficiency by reducing the full time employee (FTE) commitment to teller activities while preserving sales capacity.
 Based on a recent Novantas study of 12,000 U.S. branches, roughly one of eight units across the industry now make prominent use of universal bankers.
 At least 50% use some form of flexible staffing.
 Yet, even as more banks (and advisors) jump on, this train is increasingly at risk of running off the track.

-For starters, our analysis shows that universal bankers mostly help with transaction and low-end sales productivity.
+Not Enough Sales For starters, our analysis shows that universal bankers mostly help with transaction and low-end sales productivity.
 The more important metric, overall financial return on branch sales staff, continues to deteriorate.
 Today, roughly two-thirds of all branches fail to generate sales returns sufficient enough to cover their fully loaded staffing costs.

 The problem goes from bad to worse when considering the future focus of sales: digital vs. branch.
 For years, it was thought that consumers would never trust ATMs with deposits, let alone mobile phones.
 Today, digital deposits are the norm across both ATM and mobile.
 What guarantee is there that branch account origination will stay the norm, simply because 90% of accounts open in branches today?
 Counting on branches to remain the focal point for sales is naïve at best.

 In a not-so-distant future scenario, branch sales volume may be cut in half.
 Most banks will be fighting for segment, geographic or product niches, often using multiple strategies within a network.
 The use of specialists will become critical in tapping high-value opportunities for customer acquisition and cross-sell.